-It is the applicant’s responsibility to make sure that the work on the CD, DVD, or flash drive is readable.
+It is the internal transfer applicant’s responsibility to make sure that the work on the CD, DVD, or flash drive is readable.
 Protect the CD or DVD by using a sleeve or case.
 Label the disk (again, in case it is separated from its packaging) but do not use any process (like a ball-point pen) that can damage the data side of the disk.
 Use generic universally readable file formats.
-Although the School of Art + Design is generally using software running under Microsoft Windows 7 on PC systems, we cannot guarantee what software application or operating system will be used to view the portfolio.
+Although the School of Art + Design is generally using software running under Microsoft Windows PC systems, we cannot guarantee what software application or operating system will be used to view the portfolio.

 If you submit individual images or animation files, make sure that any file you save HAS the extension (e.g. .pdf, .jpg, .mpg) which are not always automatically added with computers running Mac Operating Systems developed by Apple, Inc.